Carl Gustaf Emil Mannerheim: Interwar period

 In his second voyage, in 1936, he went by ship from Aden (a British territory in Southern Arabia) to Bombay.
 During his travels and hunting expeditions, he visited Madras, Delhi and Nepal, where he was invited by the Rana Prime Minister Juddha Shumsher Jung Bahadur Rana to join a tiger hunt.
-In the same year, Mannerheim made a private visit to the United Kingdom, where he was accompanied for the first time by security guards, who Prime Minister Winston Churchill himself had given Mannerheim to use during the trip.
-However, Mannerheim is known to have been bothered by the presence of security guards, because mainly as a fatalist, he firmly believed in fate, if it had to happen in the form of an untimely death, and in addition, he also strongly trusted his own authority.

 In 1936, Mannerheim represented the Finnish government at the funeral of King George V of the United Kingdom.
 On his way to the United Kingdom Mannerheim met the new king Edward VIII and talked with him about the commercial relations between Finland and the United Kingdom as well as the rising threat posed by Germany.
 King George VI awarded Mannerheim the Grand Cross of the Order of the British Empire in 1938.

 In 1929, Mannerheim rejected a plea by right-wing radicals to become a military dictator.
 While he did express some support for the right-wing Lapua Movement, he distanced himself from the group after they became violent.
 After President Pehr Evind Svinhufvud was elected in 1931, he appointed Mannerheim as chairman of Finland's Defence Council and gave him a written promise that in the event of war he would become the Commander-in-Chief of the Finnish Army.
 (Svinhufvud's successor Kyösti Kallio renewed this promise in 1937).